 For instance, the key is to make the payments as quickly as possible on interest-bearing debt.
 If you have interest-bearing credit card debt, you never want to “save” money in a bank account to make later payments unless you have to.
 This is because your interest rate is higher than anything you will earn in a bank account, so making frequent payments is more effective.

-By following these rules, and understanding if any exceptions apply to your situation, you will be well on your way to tackling your credit card debt and liberating your financial future.
+By following these rules, and understanding if any exceptions apply to your situation, you will be well on your way to tackling your credit card debt and liberating your financial future in the 2015 and beyond.